link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 }
 ```

-Consumers periodically pull new events from the primary partition,
-handle them and **commit offset** (increase the last offset) to ignore consumed events.
+Consumers periodically fetch new events from the primary, handle them, and then **commit/increase the offset** to avoid reprocessing.

 ```d2
 shape: sequence_diagram
 c: Consumer {
     class: client